- Student Life

 Meanwhile, members of the LGBTQ community can also be found in College Government and playing team sports, writing for campus publications and sitting on the Multifaith Council, singing for a capella groups and burning the midnight oil in the Science Center.

 Wellesley for Equality provides the political counterpart to Spectrum.
-Originally founded during the campaign to legalize gay marriage in Massachusetts, Wellesley for Equality has branched out into work about transgender rights, lobbying for the repeal of “Don’t Ask, Don’t Tell,” and working for an inclusive Employment Non-Discrimination Act (ENDA), among other areas.
+Originally founded during the campaign to legalize gay marriage in Massachusetts, Wellesley for Equality branched out into work around the repeal of “Don’t Ask, Don’t Tell,” ongoing advocacy for transgender rights, and working for an inclusive Employment Non-Discrimination Act (ENDA), among other areas.

 Whether you have been out of the closet since your middle-school days, are beginning to question your sexual orientation, or are a friend to those who are, there is support for you in the Wellesley community.